gigly222/Scout/README.txt

 # This command converts .jp2 to .tif
+# To get this to work, i made a seperate conda environment with python=2.7 and did conda install -c conda-forge gdal=2.1.3
 1) run command from cmd on a given .jp2 image (Where 19TCG240845.jp2 is the image to be converted to 19TCG240845.tif): gdal_translate -of GTiff -co COMPRESS=JPEG -co TILED=YES 19TCG240845.jp2 19TCG240845.tif